hansel-3/COMP30830-Project-Group3/generative_ai/Hansel's_Generative_AI_Document.md

   }
 });
  ```
 InfoWindow content is rendered asynchronously in relation to the rest of the code.
 Even when the popup shows, its content is not guaranteed to exist in the DOM.
-Attaching a "domready" listener to the infoWindow waits for the DOM of the popup to exist before executing the code within its block.
+Attaching a `domready` listener to the infoWindow waits for the DOM of the popup to exist before executing the code within its block.

 ## 4. Search Function Implementation
 The stations list was initially created to simply be a scrollable list of all the stations on the map.
 I realised it may also be quite beneficial to include a search function which filters through the list based on user input.
 However, tracking live user input in this way was not something I was familiar with.